lambdaisland/kaocha-cljs/README.md

 Note that you must be using at least Clojure 1.10.

-- Configure a ClojureScript test suite
+- Configure a ClojureScript test suite:

 ``` clojure
 ;; tests.edn